34+ orders placed in your location

 - Frequent blood transfusion

-- Increase the turnover of RBC
+- Increase turn over of RBC

 - Thalassemia

 There are a few conditions where the results of the fructosamine test are not accurate.
 In these conditions, a glycated haemoglobin test is preferred.
-Conditions, where the fructosamine test is not applicable are,
+Conditions, where the fructosamine test is not applicable are:

 - Thyroid disease